How To Get a Private Investigator License in Illinois

 • Must have no narcotic or alcohol addictions

-Please visit the website listed above for a complete list of requirements and to learn the steps involved in the application process.
-Via the website, you can find out how to get licensed, look up an existing licensee, and learn about the laws and rules that govern private eyes in the state of Illinois.
+Please visit the website above for a complete list of requirements and to learn the steps involved in the application process.
+Via the website, you can learn how to get licensed, look up an existing licensee, and learn about the laws and rules governing private eyes in Illinois.

 Special Requirements

-Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
+Other special licensing requirements such as education, experience, examinations, and insurance may be required.
 Please check the state licensing website for more information.

 Join a Private Investigator Association